 - Only scammers promise fast loan forgiveness.
 Scammers might say they can quickly get your loans forgiven through a loan forgiveness program but they can’t.

 - Don’t share your Federal Student Aid (FSA) ID with anyone.
 Scammers could use it to take control of your personal financial aid information on U.S. Department of Education websites.

 STIMULUS CHECK FRAUD

 If you receive a stimulus check in the mail from the federal government (also called the "economic impact payment"), be sure to confirm its authenticity!
 Fraudsters want to take advantage of these payments to scam citizens out of their money.

 There are several features to look for on your check to ensure it is not counterfeit.
 A legitimate check should have: bleeding ink when moisture is applied to the seal, a unique U.S. Treasury watermark, ultraviolet overprinting on the front of the check, and micro-printing on the back of the check that is only visible when magnified.

 Small details make a big difference!
 Protect yourself by learning about stimulus check security features.
 See the "Know Your U.S. Treasury Check Campaign" for more information on counterfeit checks and where to report COVID-19 related check fraud.

-If you believe that you have been a victim of a financial scam related to mortgages, collections, credit services or student loan debt, contact our office to file a fraud reporting form.
+If you believe that you have been a victim of a financial scam related to mortgages, collections, credit services or student loan debt, contact our office to submit a consumer complaint.